winton/typectl/README.md

 ## Summary

-**Typectl** is a control flow library for executing dependent functions and transforming return values.
+**Typectl** is a control flow library for executing dependent functions and transforming return values (without await).

 The "killer feature" of typectl is `wrap`.
 Wrapping a function allows it to optionally receive the typed promise version of its arguments.
 Wrapped functions do not execute until their arguments resolve.